d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 consider the combination of the filters.
 They explore the image in a variety of filter sizes.
-This means that details at different extents can be recognized efficiently by different filters.
+This means that details at different extents can be recognized efficiently by filters of different sizes.
-At the same time, we can allocate different amounts of parameters for different filter sizes (e.g., more for smaller filters but not ignore the large filters entirely).
+At the same time, we can allocate different amounts of parameters for different filters.

 ## GoogLeNet Model